-APPENDIX C

-STATEMENT OF ACTUARIAL ASSUMPTIONS
+APPENDIX C STATEMENT OF ACTUARIAL ASSUMPTIONS

 The following assumptions were used in valuing the liabilities and benefits under the plan.
 All assumptions are prescribed by Statutes, the LCPR, or the Board of Trustees.
-The assumptions prescribed are based on the full experience study dated June 10, 2015 and the study of economic assumptions presented to the Board in November, 2017 and approved by the LCPR on February 19, 2018.
+The assumptions prescribed are based on the experience study dated June 28, 2019.